MiloTruck/GA_SubstitutionCipher/README.md

 ```

-If you wish to tweak the genetic algorithm, the algorithm's parameters can be changed in `config.py`:
+If you wish to experiment with the genetic algorithm, the algorithm's parameters can be changed in `config.py`:
 ```python
 # Genetic Algorithm Parameters
 generations = 500